Schulz lab / Max Planck Research Group Regulatory Networks in Stem Cells

 To address these questions, we study the process of X‑chromosome inactivation, which has evolved in mammals to equalize X-chromosome dosage between the sexes.
 X-inactivation is controlled by the long non-coding RNA Xist, which is expressed exclusively from the inactive X and mediates chromosome-wide gene silencing in cis.
 X-inactivation occurs during the exit from the pluripotent state and can therefore be recapitulated in differentiating mouse embryonic stem cells.

-We combine mathematical modeling with microscopy, genomics and genome engineering techniques to investigate the molecular mechanisms that govern X-inactivation and link it with stem cell differentiation.
+We combine mathematical modeling with microscopy, (single cell) genomics, genome engineering and CRISPR screens to investigate the molecular mechanisms that govern X-inactivation and link it with stem cell differentiation.